Thoughts on the consistency of changes.

-I’ve heard the phrase, “This too shall pass”, a bazillion times at least and typically it arrives from well meaning, and wise friends in a time of complete duress.
+I’ve heard the phrase, “This too shall pass”, a bazillion times at least and typically it arrives from well-meaning, and wise friends in a time of complete duress.
 But there’s one thing I’ve never contemplated much about this phrase.
-It doesn’t solely apply to the negative.
+It doesn’t apply solely to the negative.

 The philosopher Heraclitus once said, “The only thing that is constant is change. ” And there could never be a statement more true.
 But think about it.
 It doesn’t just apply to the difficult moments in our lives, it applies equally to those joyous moments we wish could last forever.

 I just put my whole world on a plane headed back to a good five states away from me.
 To say that there is this massive, aching hole in my heart that feels like it will overcome my entire being at any moment is a grotesque understatement.
 I have never known real love until I met those two when their newborn little eyes stared back up at me in completeness.
 They made me whole.